dmorse/pscf/doc/user-man/param.rst

   group    character(60)  group name, or file name
   ======== =============  ==========================

-The file format for a group file is determined by the input_group routine in module group_mod.

 .. _param-iterate-sub:

 ITERATE
 -------

-The ITERATE command causes the program to read in an input omega file and attempts to iteratively solve the SCFT equations for one set of input parameters.
-This section must immediately precede any SWEEP or RESPONSE section.
+The ITERATE command causes the program to read in an input omega file and then attempt to iteratively solve the SCFT equations for one set of input parameters.
+This is the workhorse of a SCFT computation.
+An ITERATE section must immediately precede any SWEEP or RESPONSE section.

-If an ITERATE section is immediately preceded by a RESCALE section, it uses the rescaled version of the field that was read by the RESCALE command.
+If an ITERATE section is immediately preceded by a RESCALE section, it uses the rescaled version of the omega field that was read by the RESCALE command.
 In this case the parameter file should not contain an input_filename parameter.

+Parameters:

   ============== ============= =================================================
   Variable       Type          Description